osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. code-block:: bash

-    # note that the \ at the end of the line allows the command to run
+    # note that the \ at the end of the line allows the command to be input
     # over multiple lines.
 If you use this, type <enter> after it.
 It's
     # a back slash not a forward slash :)
     # You can also type the command on a single long line.
 If so, do not use the \